comment-anything/extension-prototype-1/readme.md

 Run `npm i` to install dependencies

-Run `npm build` to build the extension: it will be in dist
+Run `npm run build` to build the extension: it will be in `./dist`

-Run `npm test` to run unit tests (not yet implemented)
+Run `npm run test` to run unit tests (not yet implemented)

+# Run the debug/test page.

+Run `npm run test-page` to open the test page in your default browser.

+If that isn't configured, open the .html file located in `dist/test.html` manually.

 # Installing Extension on Firefox for testing